 17. Same as step 11.

-18. The SMF invokes the Namf_Communication_N1N2MessageTransfer service operation on the AMF to transfer the "QoS Sustainability" analytics information within N1 SM information sent towards UE-2.
+18. The SMF invokes the Namf_Communication_N1N2MessageTransfer service operation on the AMF to transfer the analytics information within N1 SM information sent towards UE-2.

 19. Same as step 12.

-20. The AMF sends the N1 NAS message including the "QoS Sustainability" analytics information to UE-2.
+20. The AMF sends the N1 NAS message including the analytics information to UE-2.
 UE-2's NAS layer provides the analytics information to the application layer.

 21. Same as step 13.

-22. UE-2's application layer may take the "QoS Sustainability" analytics information into account, e.g. to report its resources for Federated Learning Operation to the AI/ML Application Server.
+22. UE-2's application layer may take the provided analytics information into account for AI/ML related operation, e.g. to report its resources for Federated Learning Operation to the AI/ML Application Server, decide not to participate in FL Operation so not to interact with the AI/ML Application Server, etc.

-NOTE 4: Steps 21 and 22 can be executed in parallel.
+NOTE 5: Steps 21 and 22 can be executed in parallel.